Kyathirao/tiger-treasure-hunt/README.md

 10. Watch out!
 Throughout the game you will randomly be prompted to solve a morse code clue.
 Make sure you study up on morse code!!!
 11. Have fun, it's a game!!!!

-12.  <a href="https://kyathirao.github.io/tiger-treasure-hunt/">Play Tiger Treasure Hunt</a>
+12.  <a href="https://kyathirao.github.io/tiger-treasure-hunt/">Play SeaFarer's Cipher</a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>